-Assets under management < \$500 million \$500 million to \$1 billion > \$1 billion 0.8% per annum 0.8% per annum
+Assets under management Fee based on NAV

+< \$500 million 1.0% per annum

+\$500 million to \$1 billion 0.9% per annum

+\$1 billion 0.8% per annum

 Fees are based on the Net Asset Value of the Company on the last business day of the relevant quarter.
 The Investment Manager may at its discretion elect that up to 10 per cent of the management fee shall be paid in the form of Ordinary Shares in the Company.